 This gene encodes a tyrosine kinase receptor for vascular endothelial growth factors C and D. The protein is thought to be involved in lymphangiogenesis and maintenance of the lymphatic endothelium.
 Mutations in this gene cause hereditary lymphedema type IA. [provided by RefSeq, Jul 2008]

 GeneCards Summary for FLT4 Gene

-FLT4 (Fms-Related Tyrosine Kinase 4) is a Protein Coding gene.
-Diseases associated with FLT4 include lymphedema, hereditary, ia and hereditary lymphedema.
-Among its related pathways are PI3K-Akt signaling pathway and RhoGDI Pathway.
-GO annotations related to this gene include protein phosphatase binding and growth factor binding.
-An important paralog of this gene is FGFR3.
+FLT4 (Fms Related Receptor Tyrosine Kinase 4) is a Protein Coding gene.
+Diseases associated with FLT4 include Lymphatic Malformation 1 and Congenital Heart Defects, Multiple Types, 7.
+Among its related pathways are Nanog in Mammalian ESC Pluripotency and Ras signaling pathway.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is KDR.

 Vascular endothelial growth factor is a signaling protein involved in the regulation of angiogenesis and vasculogenesis.
-VEGF binds to and activates a receptor tyrosine kinase, VEGFR.
-Three VEGFR isoforms have been identified in humans; VEGFR-1 (Flt-1), VEGFR-2 (KDR/Flk-1) and VEGFR-3 (Flt-4).
-VEGFR-2 mediates the majority of cellular responses to VEGF.
-VEGFR-1 is thought to modulate VEGFR-2 signaling or to act as a dummy/decoy receptor to sequester VEGF away from VEGFR-2.
+VEGF binds to and activates a receptor tyrosine kinase, VEGFR, through transphosphorylation.
+Three VEGFR isoforms have been identified in humans.